30040482/Contact-Card/Timeline.md

 Evicted on his birthday, he had officers from the Alameda County Sheriff's Office cooperate in assisting to carry his belongings from the apartment and into the vehicle.
 He later cut ties with anyone who ever supported him while attending Laney College.

 The car was stranded in Monterey’s Carmel Plaza and towed to Javier’s Auto Services as a result of a blown coolant line, warped gasket, fallen exhaust, missing battery tray, and an exposed relay after a failed route to the DeadCenter Film Festival in Oklahoma.
-After a two-week standby in Carmel for support, and an impound fee covered by his uncle Muteado, he was successfully transported to the festival in a van purchased and driven by an indie film director and another indie film producer he met at Poor Magazine while making a film based on the play, “Crushing Wheelchairs.” written by Tiny and Muteado.
+After a two-week standby in Carmel for support, and an impound fee covered by his uncle Miguel, he was successfully transported to the festival in a van purchased and driven by an indie film director and another indie film producer he met at Poor Magazine while making a film based on the play, “Crushing Wheelchairs.” written by Tiny and Miguel.

 Returning to Carmel from Oklahoma, a AAA agent was dispatched by a church pastor and former US Army soldier from the Monterey United Methodist Church after being transported from Javier Auto Services.
 The car was finally handed off to a mechanic and former US Marine that continues to reside within the neighborhoods of Eastmont.